Nexiauk/duality/README.md

 * **Adjust the prices for each rarity band or individual card**, so that I can control the shop economy and run promotions without changing the underlying card power ratings.

-* **Highlight special, featured, or new cards in the collection**, so I can encourage customer purchases and promotions.

 * **Set card availability**, so that I can control which cards are on sale or temporarily removed from the shop, supporting special offers and promotions.

 **User Management**